pericia/Pericia.AspNetCore.Matomo/README.md

 - `trackerOptions:noScriptTracking` : tracks users with JavaScript disabled (defaults true)
 - `trackerOptions:prependDomainToTitle` : prepend the site domain to the page title when tracking (defaults false)
 - `trackerOptions:clientDoNotTrackDetection` : enable client side DoNotTrack detection (defaults true)
+- `optoutOptions:language` : the 2-letter code for the language used in the opt-out screen (defaults `en`)

 ### Tag helpers